Orlando’s Sedation Dentistry specialist

 After your Appointment

-Nitrous oxide is almost completely eliminated from the body within 3 to 5 minutes after the gas stops flowing.
+Nitrous oxide is almost eliminated from the body within 3 to 5 minutes after the gas stops flowing.
 There is no hangover effect, which means you won’t have to worry about feeling unwell after your appointment or stop doing normal activities.
 We’ll make sure you are comfortable until you feel fully alert, and then you can drive yourself home.

 If you have any questions about your sedation options, don’t hesitate to contact us and ask for more information.